Pavão Pavãozinho (part. Pregador Luo)

 To exorcise the mold from the prisons

-To see our elders singing
+To see our elders singing, ah

-The injustices will one day come to an end
+Will come to an end

-Don't believe it will always be this way
+Don't believe it will be

-The bitterness of your life will soon pass
+The bitterness of your life

 The day of healing is coming

-My sister, the crying may last a night
+My sister, the crying

 But joy will come in the morning